jcheng5/py-databot/prompt.md

 ## Showing prompt suggestions

-If you find it appropriate to suggest prompts the user might want to write, wrap the text of each prompt in <span class="suggested-prompt"> tags.
+If you find it appropriate to suggest prompts the user might want to write, wrap the text of each prompt in <span class="suggestion submit"> tags.
 Also use "Suggested next steps:" to introduce the suggestions.
 For example:

 ```
 Suggested next steps:

-1. <span class="suggested-prompt">Investigate whether other columns in the same data frame exhibit the same pattern.</span>
+1. <span class="suggestion submit">Investigate whether other columns in the same data frame exhibit the same pattern.</span>
-2. <span class="suggested-prompt">Inspect a few sample rows to see if there might be a clue as to the source of the anomaly.</span>
+2. <span class="suggestion submit">Inspect a few sample rows to see if there might be a clue as to the source of the anomaly.</span>
-3. <span class="suggested-prompt">Create a new data frame with all affected rows removed.</span>
+3. <span class="suggestion submit">Create a new data frame with all affected rows removed.</span>
 ```